Have you ever seen such gorgeousness as these vegan red velvet cupcakes? Or is that just me blowing my own trumpet since I made them and all.

 This recipe is adapted from my vegan red velvet cake, which has always been a huge hit whenever I’ve made it.

-And as I explain over on that recipe, I don’t think beets belong in a cake.
-It’s not like I didn’t try it – I did – and it was the most yukky thing I’ve ever thrown into the trash.
+And as I explain over on that recipe, I don’t think beets work here at all for the color.
+It’s not like I didn’t try it – I did – and it didn’t work out, not even a little bit!
 Congrats to anyone who gets beets to work, but it’s not me.

-In fact I have some strong opinions about what belongs in baking.
-Don’t give me cauliflower frosting or black bean brownies, no, no thank you (though I quite easily got my head around chickpea water for chocolate mousse – I’m inconsistent I freely admit it).
+In fact I have some opinions about what belongs in baking.
+Cauliflower frosting?
+Black bean brownies?
+I haven’t got my head around these concepts, though I quite easily got my head around chickpea water for chocolate mousse – I’m inconsistent I freely admit it.

 These vegan red velvet cupcakes with red velvet frosting are simply amazing!
 They are: